Special Education Teacher

 POSITION

-The Department of Secondary Education at CSU Fullerton invites applications for its Part-Time Lecturer/Clinical Coach Pool.
+The Department of Special Education at CSU Fullerton invites applications for its Part-Time Lecturer/Clinical Coach Pool.

 We welcome applications from individuals who are experienced and student centered to teach in the Education Specialist Teaching Credential and/or Special Education master's program.

-This is a pool of part-time lecturers for the department to draw on as necessary.
+This a general recruitment for a pool of part-time lecturers for the department to draw from as needed.
+Qualified applicants will be contacted when positions are available.

 APPOINTMENTS FROM THE PART-TIME POOL ARE TEMPORARY AND OFTEN MADE JUST PRIOR TO THE START OF THE ACADEMIC TERM.
 APPLICANTS MUST BE AVAILABLE ON VERY SHORT NOTICE.